Fiction at the edge of what families

 When the Barrett family's black cat vanishes into the mountains surrounding Lake Tahoe, her absence becomes a reckoning.
 What begins as a search for a lost pet unfolds into a confrontation with grief, love, and the thin border between the physical and the unseen.

-I'm a Lake Tahoe–based writer working at the intersection of literary fiction, family drama, and the quiet weight of unspoken grief.
-My work explores what happens inside families when the thing they love most — or fear most — goes missing.
+I'm a Lake Tahoe–based author writing about the intersection of literary fiction, family drama, and the quiet weight of unspoken grief.
+My work explores what happens inside families when the thing they love most, or fear most, doesn't do what they expect it to.

 Published in the 2024 ACES Anthology.
 A story about the power of objects we give each other and the weight they carry long after the giving.